finbourne/lusid-sdk-csharp/sdk/docs/ReferencePortfolioApi.md

             var apiInstance = new ReferencePortfolioApi();
             var scope = scope_example;  // string | The scope of the portfolio
             var code = code_example;  // string | The code of the portfolio
-            var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The effective date of the data var constituents = new List<ReferencePortfolioConstituentRequest>(); // List<ReferencePortfolioConstituentRequest> | The constituents to upload to the portfolio (optional)
+            var constituents = new UpsertReferencePortfolioConstituentsRequest(); // UpsertReferencePortfolioConstituentsRequest | The constituents to upload to the portfolio (optional)

             try
             {
                 // Add constituents
-                UpsertReferencePortfolioConstituentsResponse result = apiInstance.UpsertReferencePortfolioConstituents(scope, code, effectiveAt, constituents);
+                UpsertReferencePortfolioConstituentsResponse result = apiInstance.UpsertReferencePortfolioConstituents(scope, code, constituents);
                 Debug.WriteLine(result);
             }
             catch (Exception e)